How To Buy a Boiler Online

 2. Receive Offers

-You’ll then very quickly receive offers which include information about the specific boiler that will be fitted and the total price including installation, plus details of anything else included in the price e.g. chemical flushes, filters or thermostats.
+You’ll then very quickly receive price offers from Gas Safe registered engineers in your area which include information about the specific boiler that will be fitted and the total price including installation, plus details of anything else included, e.g. chemical flushes, filters or thermostats.

 3. Choose Your New Boiler

 You compare all the offers, select the boiler package which suits your home and budget best and can even book a convenient installation date.
 In many cases you can pay for your new boiler through flexible monthly payments with a finance deal.